ChenNed/Awesome-DL-Information-Cascades-Modeling/README.md

-# Paper List of Deep Learning-based Information Diffusion Prediction
+# Paper List of Deep Learning-based Information Diffusion Modeling

 Contributed by [Xueqin Chen](https://scholar.google.com/citations?user=6F-iHFsAAAAJ&hl=zh-CN) from University of Electronic Science and Technology of China (UESTC) and Leiden University.
 Thanks for [Xovee](https://github.com/Xovee)'s suggestion for improvements!